 Seeing it today is a wonder to behold.
 It’s similar in appearance to the Colosseum found in Rome, but there is a slightly more atmospheric look to it with different coloured stones.

 Catching these ancient ruins in the morning sun is a perfect way to start your walk.

-Piazza Bra does also have many bars, cafes and restaurants around so why not grab a coffee together looking out over the mesmerising arena?
+Piazza Bra also has many bars, cafes and restaurants around so why not grab a coffee looking out over the mesmerising arena?

-During your walk, don’t forget to look out for other pieces of ancient Verona mixed in with the new – it’s totally humbling to spot these pieces of history during your walk and remind you just how rich the history behind this city really is.
+During your day, don’t forget to look out for other pieces of ancient Verona mixed in with the new.

 You can stand in the courtyard admiring the balcony yourself as well as gazing upon the golden statue of Juliet found in the corner.

 As we’re focusing on the romance of Verona today, you will also find many people from around the world writing notes to Juliet about love and heartbreak.

 There is a true story of a group of Italian women who would take these notes written to Juliet and reply back to them, which is a lovely gesture of kindness towards those seeking advice and help from one of the greatest lovers in literature.